 And if you remain just a coder, your promotions will be severely limited.

 At this stage, you shouldn’t even expect to get an entry-level job at any of the big tech companies.

 You need to evolve at least to the next phase for this to happen.

 You need to be a programmer.

 Second Phase: The Programmer

-Once you learnt the basics of at least two programming languages (preferably one statically-typed and one dynamically-typed), you are a solid coder.
+Once you have learned the basics of at least two programming languages (preferably one statically-typed and one dynamically-typed), you are a solid coder.

-The question now is how to promote yourself to the programmer status?
+The question now is how do you promote yourself to the programmer status?

 A programmer is essentially a sophisticated coder.